 If you would like to work in a Montessori environment with children under 6, this is the course for you.
 You can learn about the specifics of the Montessori method in a hands on practical environment supported by relevant theory that will give you a national and international qualification.
 This course is a requirement for anyone working with children and is the first step on the ladder to a whole career.
+Students participate in childcare seminars, conferences and educational field trips.

 - Child Development 5N1764 – Learn to identify and respond appropriately to children’s developmental needs in the home and the early years setting.
 Recognise the contribution of adults and the role of observation as a learning tool for the childcare worker.
 Understand the importance of play in development.